Travel Vaccinations - not currently available

 Vaccinations for foreign travel are given by the practice nurse.
 Please allow plenty of time to arrange your vaccinations as sometimes more than one appointment will be required to allow the different treatments to work.
 Patients are encouraged to contact us to make arrangements for their travel vaccinations ten weeks before they travel.
 We may refuse to provide this service if requests are received less than eight weeks before you travel.

 Please note that not all vaccinations are available free of charge through the NHS - ask the receptionist to confirm if there are any charges for the vaccination you require or refer to our fees for Non NHS Services.
 Please also note that we are not able to guarantee the availability of vaccines and will tell you during the consultation if you will need to source elsewhere.

 Surgery Fees May 2018

 We ask patients to complete a form to confirm the nature of their travel plans, so that we can ensure that you are provided with a vaccination plan that offers you the best possible protection.
+A consultation with a practice nurse must be booked at the time of submitting the form.
+No advice will be provided without a travel consultation.
 This takes time to compile, as we will need to check the latest advice for the areas in which you plan to travel.
 Accordingly, if patients fail to attend for a travel vaccination appointment, or cancel at less than 24 hours notice, we will charge you an administration fee of £25.